Top Potential Landing Spots for Dwyane Wade After Buyout

 OKC didn't have a 16-point scorer next to Westbrook last season.
 Wade would be the third different 18-point scorer since added to the fold—even the Golden State Warriors don't have that.

 There would still be some tricky decisions about who plays late, since everyone beyond George and Westbrook has defined weaknesses.
 And putting Wade on the ball—to limit the damage done by his lack of shooting—might require taking it out of more capable hands.
-But for a team that struggled with depth, adding a George-Anthony-Wade trio would be a tremendous offseason haul.
+But for a team that struggled with depth, a George-Anthony-Wade offseason haul would be tremendous.

 San Antonio Spurs